 You can generate an AAB build on AppMySite and submit it for publication through your Play Console account.
 We have a comprehensive article on our knowledge base on how to submit an Android build to the Google Play Store.

 Besides submitting an app built, you can also submit your release notes.
 These notes are for internal reference.
 In case you plan on updating your app at frequent intervals, release notes help you keep track of the updates you launch.

 To a beginner, the task of submitting an Android app to the Google Play Store can be a challenge.

 You can always make the process easier by being prepared.
 This piece covers all the assets you need to have for submitting your app to the Google Play Store.
-While AppMySite makes it easy to create Android & iOS apps, you can also simplify app submission with a little preparation.
+AppMySite’s iPhone and Android app maker makes it easy to create apps, and also simplifies app submission with a little preparation.